Skip to Content

 Perspective photo of Lower Falls

-More New York State Guides
+More From Upstate New York

 Want more New York content?
 Head over to our New York Travel Guides to explore the Finger Lakes, Adirondacks and the best of NYC.

-We hope this guide to hiking the Stony Brook Rim and Gorge trail helps with planning your visit to upstate New York!
+We hope this guide to hiking the Stony Brook Rim and Gorge Trail helps with planning your visit to upstate New York!

-Happy Travels,
+Happy Hiking,

 Mark and Kristen